 2- Cracked tooth syndrome due to insufficient space in-between teeth

-Another factor would cause cracked tooth syndrome is malocclusion of teeth.
-If there is no proper space between teeth and we see so-called crowding teeth in someone’s mouth or teeth had been grown in a way that one would impose pressure over other, the patent would develop cracked tooth syndrome after a short while.
+Another factor that could cause cracked tooth syndrome is malocclusion of teeth.
+If there is no proper space between teeth and we see so-called crowding teeth in someone’s mouth or teeth that have grown in a way that one would impose pressure over others, the patient would develop cracked tooth syndrome after a short while.
 This condition can be avoided by referring to an orthodontist and aligning teeth in a proper space through orthodontic treatment.

 3- Cracked tooth syndrome due to improper filling

-Many dental and oral problems including cracked tooth syndrome would be easily avoided if the teeth are filled correctly and scientifically, but the opposite is the case, as well.
-In other words, teeth would be cracked, if they are not filled correctly.
+Many dental and oral problems including cracked tooth syndrome can be easily avoided.
+More specifically, if a patient’s teeth are filled correctly and scientifically, but the opposite is the case, as well.
+In other words, if not filled correctly, the patient’s teeth would be cracked.
 For this reason, it is severely recommended to meet a specialized dentist, particularly an orthodontist, if you intend to get your teeth filled.
 Orthodontists are fully familiar with the best techniques and materials used for filling the teeth, so they can avoid such problems for their patients.

 4- Cracked tooth syndrome due to incomplete endodontic therapy